The electromagnetic field equations for moving media

-The equation (\ref{j2}) could be compared with the usual form of Maxwell's equations for moving media, which deal with the 3-vectors, e.g., [12-14], [10], etc. Again, as in section 6, the comparison will be possible \emph{only } if the term with $\gamma _{0}$ is considered separately from those ones with $\gamma _{i}$ and if in equation (\ref{j2}) \emph{only the components are taken into account. }As before, we argue that \emph{from the viewpoint of the geometric approach such a procedure is not correct in} \emph{the 4D spacetime}.
-If, as in section 6, in equation ((\ref{j2}), i.e. in $ a^{0}\gamma _{0}+a^{i}\gamma _{i}=0$, one takes that $a^{0}=0$, and multiply the spatial components of $E$, $P$, $M$ and $j^{(C)}$ from $a^{0}$ by \emph{ the unit 3-vectors} $\mathbf{i}$, $\mathbf{j}$, $\mathbf{k}$ then the term with $\gamma _{0}$ will become the equation
+The equation (\ref{j2}), i.e., Eqs. (\ref{kd}) and (\ref{kh}), can be compared with the usual form of Maxwell's equations for moving media, which deal with 3D vectors, e.g., [15, 28, 29], etc. Again, as in Sec.
+4, the comparison will be possible \emph{only} if the term with $\gamma _{0}$ is considered separately from those ones with $\gamma _{i}$, as in (\ref{e}) and (\ref{gi}) and if in Eq. (\ref{j2}) \emph{only the components are taken into account. }As before, we argue that \emph{from the viewpoint of the geometric approach, }i.e., \emph{the ISR, such a procedure is not correct in} \emph{4D spacetime}.
+If, as in Sec.
+4, in Eq. (\ref{j2}), i.e., in $ a^{0}\gamma _{0}+a^{i}\gamma _{i}=0$, one takes that $a^{0}=0$, and multiply the spatial components of $E$, $P$, $M$ and $j^{(C)}$ from $a^{0}$ by \emph{ the unit 3D vectors} $\mathbf{i}$, $\mathbf{j}$, $\mathbf{k}$ then the term with $\gamma _{0}$ will become the equation

-Usually, as, e.g., in [13] (the derivation of equations (9-18) (1-4)) the case of: `a non-magnetized medium moving with a velocity $\mathbf{u}$ which is small compared with velocity of light,'\ is considered.
-This means that in (\ref{j1}) one has to take not only $\beta _{u}\ll 1$, which leads to ( \ref{j2}), but also $M_{i}=0$.
-Then, instead of the part with $\gamma _{0}$ from (\ref{j2}) one gets the equation $\partial _{k}D^{k}\gamma _{0}=\rho ^{(C)}\gamma _{0}$.
-In the formulation with 3-vectors that equation corresponds to, e.g., equation (9-18)(1) in [13], $\nabla \cdot \mathbf{D} =\rho ^{(C)}$.
+Usually, as, e.g., in [28] (the derivation of Eqs.
+(9-18) (1-4)) the case of: \textquotedblleft a non-magnetized medium moving with a velocity $ \mathbf{u}$ which is small compared with velocity of light,\textquotedblright\ is considered.
+This means that in (\ref{j1}) one has to take not only $\beta _{u}\ll 1$, which leads to (\ref{j2}), but also $ M_{i}=0$.
+Then, instead of the part with $\gamma _{0}$ from (\ref{j2}), i.e., Eq. (\ref{kd}), one gets the equation $\partial _{k}D^{k}\gamma _{0}=\rho ^{(C)}\gamma _{0}$.
+In the formulation with 3D vectors that equation corresponds to, e.g., Eq.
+(9-18)(1) in [28], or Eq.
+(7.55)(i) in [26], $\nabla \cdot \mathbf{D}=\rho ^{(C)}$.

-Similarly, the terms with $\gamma _{i}$ from equation (\ref{j2}) could be compared with the usual form of Maxwell's equations for moving media, which deals with the 3-vectors, e.g., equation (9-18) (4) in [13], or the equations in Problem 6.8 in [14].
-Then, the terms with $\gamma _{i}$ from equation (\ref{j2}) correspond to the following equation with 3-vectors
+In the same way, the terms with $\gamma _{i}$ from (\ref{j2}), i.e., Eq. ( \ref{kh}), can be compared with the usual form of Maxwell's equations for moving media, which deals with 3D vectors, e.g., Eq.
+(9-18) (4) in [28], or the equations in Problem 6.8 in [29].
+Then, the terms with $\gamma _{i}$ from (\ref{j2}) correspond to the following equation with 3D vectors